There are so many easy ways to help animals…

-1. JOIN OUR NETWORK – Sign up to our newsletter through firstname.lastname@example.org and cross-post our animals in need to friends, colleagues, family and social networks.
+1. Join our network!
+Sign up to get our newsletter here: email@example.com.
+Then, when you get our Sunday newsletter, cross-post it to friends, colleagues, family and social networks.

 * dog/cat crates and carriers * towels and blankets * baby or kitten wipes for the little ones * dog or cat food, canned or dry * cat litter, clumping, and cat toys * dog collars/leashes/harnesses/lift and assists/beds/ramps/strong, safe dog toys * cleaning products * cell phone cards *essential for animal emergencies * send local rescues gift certificates to stores, gas stations, or various pet stores to local rescues!